jfschwarz/substyle/README.md

 ## How to use

-_substyle_ picks up the idea of [BEM methodology](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) of breaking style definitions down into **b**lock, **e**lement, and **m**odifier parts.
+_substyle_ picks up the idea of [BEM methodology](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) of breaking style definitions down into **B**lock, **E**lement, and **M**odifier parts.
 In fact, _substyle_ generates derived class names that follow BEM syntax.
 For using _substyle_ you do not have to know anything about BEM other than understanding how the three basic terms relate to React components.
 And this is straight-forward:

 - **block**: component
 - **element**: descendant element of a component